mog-testing/mog/readme.md

 ## What?

 Moq (pronounced "Mock-you" or just "Mock") is the only mocking library for .NET developed from scratch to take full advantage of .NET Linq expression trees and lambda expressions, which makes it the most productive, type-safe and refactoring-friendly mocking library available.
 And it supports mocking interfaces as well as classes.
 Its API is extremely simple and straightforward, and doesn't require any prior knowledge or experience with mocking concepts.
+Mog is just like Moq, but at the same time it respects its users' privacy.

 ## Why?